ajarifi/ajarifi.github.io/_pages/update.md

   My first paper after graduation in <a href="https://journals.aps.org/prd/abstract/10.1103/PhysRevD.103.094003"> Physical Review D </a>.

 * (2021, 05, 10) <button class="btn--article-blue">Colloquium</button> <br>
-  My first bussiness trip to Busan for giving a talk in PKNU.
+  My first business trip to Busan for giving a talk in PKNU.

 * (2021, 03, 05) <button class="btn--article-red">News</button> <br>
   Selected as the second best presenter in Intl.
 Conference of APFB2020.<br>